phip1611/ttfb/README.md

 Similar to the network tab in Google Chrome or Mozilla Firefox, this crate helps you find the timings for:

-- DNS lookup (if domain is specified, i.e. no IP is given)
+- DNS lookup (if domain is specified, i.e., no IP is given)
 - TCP connection start
 - TLS handshake (if https/TLS is used)
 - Initial GET-Request